The best features side by side

 a basic unpaid timer-like time tracking option

-For those who are looking for a simple solution and don’t require analysis for productivity, efficiency, and other useful features, Clockify’s free version can be a good fit.
-However, during the Clockify review a question occurred – is Clockify free version really free?
+If you're looking for a simple solution and don’t need productivity or efficiency analysis and other similar features, Clockify’s free version can be a good fit.
+However, during the Clockify review a question came up – is the Clockify free version really free?

-The particular app offers an unpaid option that provides the most basic functionalities of time tracking.
-This may be a suitable option for self-employed people or companies that are in need of the simplest timer-like time tracking app.
-However, for those, who’d like to upgrade their time management game and could find a use for such features as document title tracking, absence calendar or shift scheduling, it’s recommended to search for another tool or upgrade the free Clockify version to a paid one.
+The Clockify app offers an unpaid version that provides the most basic time tracking functionalities.
+This may be a suitable option for self-employed people or companies that need the simplest timer-like time tracking app.
+However, if you'd like to upgrade your time management game and would find features like document title tracking, absence calendar, or shift scheduling useful, you should look for a different tool or upgrade the free Clockify version to a paid one.

-Despite the basic functions being fine for Clockify, none of the versions (free or paid) track apps and URLs that have been visited during the work day.
-That means that the tool cannot really measure whether you’ve spent your work time productively or not, as it only tracks the amount of work time and not its content.
+Although the basic functions that Clockify offers are fine, none of the versions (free or paid) track apps and URLs that have been visited during the work day.
+This means that the tool cannot really measure if your time at work has been productive, as it only tracks the amount of work time, not its content.

-For those who’d like to have more control over the use of their time, DeskTime could be a better alternative.
-It will track the apps and programs that you use and the URLs you visit and in the end you’ll be able to see if you’ve spent your work hours doing productive work or exploring online shops and scrolling Facebook.
+If you'd like to have more control over the use of your time, DeskTime could be a better alternative.
+It will track the apps and programs that you use and the URLs you visit, and in the end you’ll be able to see if you’ve spent your work hours doing productive work or browsing online stores and scrolling Facebook.

 IF YOU NEED:

 For the convenience of, well, everyone, it’s always useful to have a coordinated place for keeping track of absences within your team or company.
-It gives a helping hand not only to the human resource department but also lets the entire team plan ahead since everyone can schedule vacation days in a timely manner.
+It helps not only the HR department but also lets the entire team plan ahead since everyone can schedule vacation days in a timely manner.
 The feature offers various absence reasons, such as conference, parental leave, business trip, vacation, unpaid leave, sick day, or rest day.

-Moreover, all the data from your DeskTime Absence calendar is exported to the Work Schedules section, which makes scheduling shifts easier by letting you see who's absent and, hence, unavailable.
-The Shift Scheduling feature allows users to manage the employees’ workdays smoothly and easily.
-With this feature it’s possible to create schedule templates, copy the existing ones, and overall operate with them as needed.
+Moreover, all the data from your DeskTime Absence Calendar is exported to the Work Schedules section, which makes scheduling shifts easier by letting you see who's absent and, as a result, unavailable.
+Shift Scheduling allows users to manage employees’ workdays smoothly and easily.
+With this feature, you can create schedule templates, copy the existing ones, and generally operate with them as needed.

-Clockify won’t be an alternative neither for the absence calendar nor for the shift scheduling option.
-For smaller companies or freelancers these features may not be essential.
-However, employers dealing with large teams would greatly benefit from these particular features offered by DeskTime.
+Clockify won’t be an alternative either for the absence calendar or the shift scheduling option.
+For smaller companies or freelancers, these features may not be essential.
+However, employers dealing with large teams would greatly benefit from these tools offered by DeskTime.

 IF YOU NEED:

 Clockify offers 4 billable rates to its users and a set of labor cost rates.
-The last allows users to precisely define the cost rates, see what is the project charge for clients, what is paid to the team, and if it’s all in all profitable.
+The latter allows users to precisely define cost rates, see what the project charge for clients is, what is paid to the team, and if it’s all in all profitable.

-Overall, both apps can provide a helping hand with project cost management and communicating the final price with clients.
-Choose DeskTime or Clockify if your or your company’s work is mostly project based.
+Overall, both apps can provide a helping hand with project cost management and communicating the final price to clients.
+Choose DeskTime or Clockify if your or your company’s work is mostly project-based.